Constant-roll inflation and primordial black holes within Barrow entropic framework: Introduction

-Recently, the constant-roll inflation was studied in holographic dark energy model~\cite{Mohammadi2022} and Tsallis holographic dark energy model~\cite{Keskin2023}, the results show that the constant-roll inflation can be realized in these models under some conditions.
-So, whether the constant-roll inflation can also be realized in BHDE model.
-This is the main goal of this paper.
-Then, the evolution of PBHs, which is formed after inflation ended, is analyzed.
-The paper is organized as follows.
-In section II, we briefly review the modified Friedmann equation in BHDE model.
-In section III, we study the constant-roll inflation in BHDE model.
-In section IV, we analyze the evolution of PBHs in BHDE model.
+This paper has two main objectives: to investigate constant-roll inflation and to explore the formation and evolution of PBHs within the Barrow entropic framework.
+The paper is organized as follows: In Section II, we briefly review the modified Friedmann equation within Barrow entropy model.
+In Section III, we investigate constant-roll inflation within Barrow entropy model.
+In Section IV, we explore the formation and evolution of PBHs within Barrow entropy model.
 Finally, our main conclusions are shown in Section V.